kgrigor1966/ddal/UCx/datasets/example_strawberry.md

 # strawberry_ripe_notripe

+This is a quick card about the dataset.
+There should also be a subfolder in here with the same name and the data itself (if available, and we need to check Git LFS if we want all of it - which requries some financing...) or maybe a python/shell/url.txt with a download link or howto-download?

 For each included dataset, copy this file, create a new title and link to the UCx/readme.md file

 Fill in the following dataset card: